constructorlabs/delivereat/README.md

 ## Features

 **Menu**
+* Design a menu for a restuarant such as food items, prices etc
 * Create an API endpoint that returns a menu of items with prices available to order
 * Create a page that displays the menu to the user using the API